 Brighton College’s Home Inspection Certificate will prepare you for employment in home inspection and home inspection services.
-You will develop skills that will support you in construction services, real estate and/or real estate development sectors.
-You will analyze and assess homes and construction sites.
+You will develop skills that will support you in construction services, real estate and/or real estate development sectors and enable you to analyze and assess homes and construction sites.
 You will also develop reports regarding the safety and value of that property and the potential repairs required for the purchase, sale, or valuation of the property.

 Note: Some states have home inspection license laws that require live home inspections.
-Please be sure to check with your state to see if there are any additional requirements to obtaining your license, in addition to training.
+Please be sure to check with your state to see if there are any additional requirements for obtaining your license in addition to training.

 The Home Inspection Certificate Program Overview

 The Home Inspection Certificate program is 100% online and a delivers curriculum with a flexible schedule.
 The program is divided into 5 courses, 563 clock hours, that allow you, the student to understand the material and apply the knowledge gained before moving to the next course.

 What Will I Study in the Online Home Inspection Program?

 The following are just a few of the concepts you will learn in the Home Inspection program:

 - House Framing